 NOTICE OF PRIVACY PRACTICES

-During your first appointment at the Kaplan Medical Center a medical record was created that contains critical information such as your name, address, age, insurance coverage and medical condition.
-As you are aware, this record is updated each time you visit or contact the Kaplan Medical Center.
+During your first appointment at the Kaplan Center for Integrative Medicine a medical record was created that contains critical information such as your name, address, age, insurance coverage and medical condition.
+As you are aware, this record is updated each time you visit or contact the Kaplan Center for Integrative Medicine.
 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), this information is referred to as your Individual Identifiable Health Information (IIHI) or Protected Health Information (PHI).

-The terms of this Notice of Privacy Practices (Notice) apply to all records containing your PHI that are created or retained by the Kaplan Medical Center.
+The terms of this Notice of Privacy Practices (Notice) apply to all records containing your PHI that are created or retained by the Kaplan Center for Integrative Medicine.
 We reserve the right to revise or amend this Notice of Privacy Practices (such as, if the Privacy Officer changes or there is a change in the law).
 Any revision or amendment to this Notice will be effective for all of your records that our practice has created or maintained in the past and for any of your records that we may create in the future.
-The Kaplan Medical Center will post a copy of the current Notice in our offices in a visible location at all times, and you may request a copy of our most current Notice at any time.
+The Kaplan Center for Integrative Medicine will post a copy of the current Notice in our offices in a visible location at all times, and you may request a copy of our most current Notice at any time.

 We are required by law to:

 - Maintain the privacy of Protected Health Information (PHI),

 - Give you this notice of our legal duties and privacy practices regarding health information about you, and